dotayush/materials/README.md

 # materials.

-"materials." is a small tool which generates the input files for Quantum Espresso. it also contains a script to post-process the results of the calculations (scf, nscf implemented so far) and extract useful information from them.
+"materials." is a srcipty tool that generates input files for Quantum Espresso. it also has scripts to post-process the results of the calculations (scf, nscf, dos) and extract useful information from them.

 ### running.